dlinford2/EinsteinTex/README.md

 ## Use

-EinsteinTex is a Python package designed to make your life easier when working with LaTeX documents for General Relativity computations and theory.
-This package provides a convenient way to generate LaTeX files containing equations, metrics, and tensors commonly used in General Relativity research and education.
+EinsteinTex is a Python package designed to make your life easier when working with LaTeX documents for comptutations related to General Relativity.
+This package provides a convenient way to generate LaTeX files containing equations, metrics, and tensors commonly used in General Relativity.

 ## Features

-Automatic LaTeX Generation: EinsteinTex automatically generates LaTeX code for various components, including Metric Tensors, Christoffel Symbols, Riemann Curvature Tensors, Ricci Tensors, Ricci Scalars, and Einstein Tensors.
+* Automatic LaTeX Generation: EinsteinTex automatically generates LaTeX code for various components, including Metric Tensors, Christoffel Symbols, Riemann Curvature Tensors, Ricci Tensors, Ricci Scalars, and Einstein Tensors.

-Customization: You can easily customize the output file name and the document title to suit your needs.
+* Customization: You can easily customize the output file name and the document title to suit your needs.

-Optimized for General Relativity: EinsteinTex is designed specifically for use in General Relativity research, making it a valuable tool for students, educators, and researchers in the field.
+* Optimized for General Relativity: EinsteinTex is designed specifically for use in General Relativity research, making it a valuable tool for students, educators, and researchers in the field.

 ## Installation